In Jamaica, a 14-year-old girl went missing, murdered, and her body burned, indicating a disturbing new normal in crime.’

 Yes, you can still find that, but there are fewer and fewer of them each year, either because of the economic downturn in some areas or because of the threat of violence, and these iconic spots are priceless.

-Sadly, it is important to keep an eye out for potential threats.
+Unfortunately, it is vital to keep an eye out for prospective threats.

-Many iconic and cultural hangout shops, restaurants, and bars are now only open in the morning and closed at night unless they are located in one of those tourist-protected zones.
+Many iconic and cultural hangout shops, restaurants, and bars are now only open in the mornings and closed at night, unless they are located in one of the tourist-protected zones.

-The reality is that crime is causing the lovely breeze that caresses your cheek, the beam of sunshine, and the smile that greets you with a sense of peace to cause some potential visitors to reconsider their visit.
+The reality is that crime is causing some potential visitors to reconsider their stay, despite the pleasant air that caresses your cheek, the beam of sunlight, and the peaceful smile that greets you.

 A shift in perspective is required.